easternpromises/HackerBOT/README.md

-# HackerBOT
+# Hacker_BOT

 This is a dummy repo for my first Discord BOT.

-- last update: June, 2020
+- Last updated on June, 2020.